chrissy3815/exactLTRE/README.md

 The goal of exactLTRE is to provide a set of friendly tools to increase use of exact LTRE methods.
 Life Table Response Experiments are a valuable tool for advancing our knowledge about how stage-specific vital rates influence population dynamics.
-The results of LTRE’s also inform conservation goals, by identifying the life stage and vital rate (for example, juvenile survival or adult reproductive success) that had the largest impact on population growth rate in past observations or
+The results of LTREs also inform conservation goals, by identifying the life stage and vital rate (for example, juvenile survival or adult reproductive success) that had the largest impact on population growth rate in past observations or